oroinc/documentation/user_guide_marketing_tools/automation/marketing_lists.rst

 ^^^^^^^

 .. image:: ../../img/marketing/list_columns.png
+   :alt: Add columns to the marketing list to display relevant filtered data

 In the **Columns** section, define the set of fields.
 The only goal of this set of fields is to visualise records that meet the filter requirements.
 Value of the chosen fields will be displayed at the :ref:`View page <user-guide-ui-components-view-pages>` of the Marketing List.

 .. note::

     Marketing activities require some contact information, so at least one column that contains it must be selected.
 A list of these fields is provided in the **Designer** section. (e.g. for contacts these are Primary Email and Primary Phone fields).

 .. image:: ../../img/marketing/list_columns_01.png

 - Choose the fields from the drop-down in the **Column** section.

 - Label is the way the field will be referred to in the grid.
 The value defined for the field will be added by default, but can be changed.

 - Define the sorting order if you want the grid to be sorted by the field value.

 - Click :guilabel:`Add`.

 .. image:: ../../img/marketing/list_columns_ex.png
+   :alt: An example of several columns added to the marketing list, including contact information

 Use action icons in the last column to edit the grid: